 John P. Schuman has litigated before every level of court in Ontario, several tribunals, Family arbitration, and the Supreme Court of Canada.
 Several of John’s cases have been reported in law reports.
 John’s cases involving children’s rights have been reported in the national media.
 John has earned the respect of the judges, mediators and arbitrators before whom he appears.
 In a recent court decision, Justice Sherr wrote “Mr. Schuman’s conduct in this case is an example of what lawyers are supposed to do in difficult cases.”

 John has published articles in referred legal journals on the questioning of child witnesses, allegations of abuse when parents have separated, the role children should place in the court process and the rights of children to direct their own medical treatment.
 John P. Schuman is also the editor of the “Child in the Courtroom” chapter of Wilson on Children and the Law.
 He is co-author of the Child Protection Proceedings Chapter in Evidence in Family Law.
 John’s book “Guide to the Basics of Family Law” is available on Amazon – click here or here.

 John is a member of the Law Society of Ontario, the Ontario Association of Family Mediators, the ADR Institute of Ontario, the Association of Family and Conciliation Courts, Collaborative Practice Toronto, the Ontario Paramedic Association and he is on the board of directors of York Collaborative Practice.
-In addition to being a first responder lawyer, he is an avid swimmer, paddler and cyclist and retains an interest in pre-hospital emergency care.
+Outside of the practice of law, he is an avid swimmer, paddler and cyclist and retains an interest in pre-hospital emergency care.